plenigo/plenigo.github.io/pages/sdks/javascript/includes/js_v3.md

 ### Work with custom css

-In the plenigo backend, or with additional configration `customCSS` you simply can override plenigo styles to provide your own style by using the logic of [cascading style sheets](https://developer.mozilla.org/en-US/docs/Web/CSS).
+In the Frisbii Media backend, or with additional configration `customCSS` you simply can override Frisbii Media styles to provide your own style by using the logic of [cascading style sheets](https://developer.mozilla.org/en-US/docs/Web/CSS).
 Checkout at the moment shows most common information and hides some very specific information.
 As there are:

 #### Cancelation information
 ```